neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_2_Aura_Agents/README.md

 ![Company Risk Factors](images/company_risk_factors.png)

 Other Text2Cypher questions to try:
-- "How many products does NVIDIA mention?" - Generates a query to count Product nodes linked to NVIDIA.
+- "How many products does NVIDIA Corporation mention?" - Generates a query to count Product nodes linked to NVIDIA.
-- "What executives are mentioned by Apple?" - Creates a query to find Executive nodes associated with Apple.
+- "What executives are mentioned by Apple Inc.?" - Creates a query to find Executive nodes associated with Apple.

 ## Step 7: (Optional) Deploy to API